 There are several different types of Taoist meditation, and they are sometimes classified in three: “insight”, “concentrative”, and “visualization”.
 Here is a brief overview:

-- Emptiness meditation — to sit quietly and empty oneself of all mental images (thoughts, feelings, and so on), to “forget about everything”, in order to experience inner quiet and emptiness.
+- Emptiness meditation (Zuowang)— to sit quietly and empty oneself of all mental images (thoughts, feelings, and so on), to “forget about everything”, in order to experience inner quiet and emptiness.
 In this state, vital force and “spirit” is collected and replenished.
 This is similar to the Confucius discipline of “heart-mind fasting”, and it is regarded as “the natural way”.
 One simply allows all thoughts and sensations arise and fall by themselves, without engaging with or “following” any of them.
 If this is found to be too hard and “uninteresting”, the student is instructed with other types of meditation, such as visualization and Qigong

 - Breathing meditation (Zhuanqi) — to focus on the breath, or “unite mind and qi”.
 The instruction is “focus your vital breath until it is supremely soft”.
 Sometimes this is done by simply quietly observing the breath (similar to Mindfulness Meditation in Buddhism); in other traditions it is by following certain patterns of exhalation and inhalation, so that one becomes directly aware of the “dynamisms of Heaven and Earth” through ascending and descending breath (a type of Qigong, similar to Pranayama in Yoga).

-These meditations are done seated cross-legged on the floor, with spine erect.
+Most of these meditations are done seated cross-legged on the floor, with spine erect.
 The eyes are kept half-closed and fixed on the point of the nose.

 Master Liu Sichuan emphasises that, although not easy, ideally one should practice by “joining the breath and the mind together”; for those that find this too hard, he would recommend focusing on the lower abdomen (dantian).